Question 49·Easy·Central Ideas and Details

 Understand what a "main idea" question asks

-The question asks for the choice that "best states the main idea of the text."
-That means you need an answer that:
+The question asks for the choice that best states the main idea of the text.
+A main-idea answer should:

-- Covers the whole passage, not just one sentence.
+- Reflect the whole passage, not a single detail.

-Select the answer that matches the full passage
+Choose the option that matches the whole passage